 Under the “User Preferences” tab, you’ll find some options to set Yesplan to your personal preferences:

-To implement these preferences you must click “Save” at the bottom.
+To apply these preferences you must click “Save” at the bottom.

-- Default Event Profile: this profile is automatically assigned to the new events you create.
-The default value is determined by the administrator in the Profile System settings.
+- Default Event Profile: New events that you create receive this profile automatically.
+The default value is determined by the administrator in the system settings for profiles.

-- Use shifted day time in event schedule editor input fields: in Yesplan it is possible to “shift” the day time and have a day start at a different time than midnight.
-This option lets you determine whether Yesplan uses the shifted day line when you Add Schedule Items to Events.
+- Use shifted day time in event schedule editor input fields: In Yesplan it’s possible to shift the day time and have a day start at a different time than midnight.
+This option lets you determine whether Yesplan uses the shifted day line when you add schedule items to events.
 The default value is “Yes”.

-- Always open calendar on: sets the date on which Yesplan opens the event calendar: “today” or “previous working date”.
-If you are planning the next season, for example, it may be useful to open Yesplan at the last period you were working on.
+- Always open calendar on: Sets the date on which Yesplan opens the event calendar: “today” or “previous working date”.
+If you’re planning the next season, for example, it may be useful to open Yesplan at the last period you were working on.
 The default value is “today”.

-- Number of weeks shown when opening event calendar is: determines how many weeks are automatically displayed when the event calendar is opened.
-If you are using a big screen, it may be handy to increase the number.
+- Number of weeks shown when opening event calendar is: Determines how many weeks are automatically displayed when the event calendar is opened.
+If you’re using a big screen, it may be handy to increase the number.
 You must choose a value between 2 and 4, and the default is “2”.

-- Number of weeks shown in the read-only calendar is: determines how many weeks are visible in the read-only calendar.
+- Number of weeks shown in read-only calendar is: Determines how many weeks are displayed in the read-only calendar.
 The default value is “52”.

-- Receive roster notifications by e-mail: human resource rosters can be published from the Teamplanner.
-This setting lets you determine whether or not to receive emails about these rosters.
-To receive emails, you will obviously need to have entered an e-mail address in your user profile.
+- Receive roster notifications by email: Human resource rosters can be published from the Teamplanner.
+This setting lets you determine whether you want to receive emails about these rosters.
+To receive emails, you will obviously need to have entered an email address in your user profile.
 The default value is “Yes”.

-- Always open event inspector on tab: determines which tab opens when you open the event inspector.
-You will only see the tabs that are visible to you.
+- Always open event inspector on tab: Determines which tab opens when you open the event inspector.
+You can only select tabs that are visible to you.
 What if you selected a tab to which you no longer have access?
 Then a prohibition sign will appear in and next to the drop-down menu.
 The default value is “Info”.

 This tab is used to manage the API keys that are linked to your user profile.
-These keys are used to allow access to the API of your installation.
+You can use these keys to allow access to the API of your installation.